In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the remaining ingredients; finish the soup

 In a slow stream, gradually whisk about 1 cup of the hot broth mixture into the bowl with the eggs until blended.
 Then whisk the egg mixture into the simmering broth mixture in a slow stream until incorporated.
-Stir in the dill and lemon zest and cook until heated through, 1 to 2 minutes.
+Stir in the spinach, dill, and lemon zest and cook until the spinach is wilted, 1 to 2 minutes.
 Remove from the heat, stir in 2 tablespoons [¼ cup] lemon juice, and season to taste with salt and pepper.

 Serve